ajchin/ajchin.github.io/index.md

 I am currently a fifth year PhD student at Stanford in the [Department of Statistics](https://statistics.stanford.edu/) working with [Johan Ugander](https://web.stanford.edu/~jugander/).

+On the methodology front, I am interested the inferential challenges posed by complex data generating processes, such as those found in social science settings.
+Toward that end I have mostly worked on causal inference in the presence of interference.
+On the engineering front, I am interested in building scalable, production-quality data science software that enable companies to achieve their business objectives.

 ## research